infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_ipv4_network_container.md

 # IPv4 Network Container Data Source

-Use the data source to retrieve the following information for list of IPv4 network container resources from the corresponding object in NIOS:
+Use the data source to retrieve the following information for an IPv4 network container resource from the corresponding object in NIOS:
 * `network_view`: the network view which the network container exists in.
 Example: `nondefault_netview`
 * `cidr`: the IPv4 network block of the network container.
 Example: `19.17.0.0/16`